samanthaming/samanthaming.com/content/tidbits/63-better-array-check-with-array-isarray.md

 ---
 title: Better Array check with Array.isArray
 description: Because arrays are not true array in JavaScript, there is no simple typeof check.
 No problem!
-Use the method Array.isArray to check...
+Use the method Array.isArray to check.
 tags: [javascript, array]
 order: 63
 createdAt: 2019-6-3